spnda/fastgltf/docs/api.rst

    :undoc-members:

-Parser
+Reading & Writing
 ======

-This section contains all types that one requires to load a glTF file using fastgltf.
+This section contains all types that one requires to read or write a glTF file using fastgltf.
-This includes the Parser class, options, and data buffers.
+This includes the Parser class, Composer class, options, and data buffers.

 Error